clearhaus/gateway-api-docs/source/index.html.md

 ### Support for multiple signatures removed

-Support for multiple signatures w.r.t. request signing will be removed on 2020-xx-yy.
+Support for multiple signatures for request signing will be removed any time after 2020-10-31.

 ### 3-D Secure version 2 supported